 Improvised mockumentary from Austin satirizes all-too-real HOA drama

-CultureMap got a chance to watch the movie early, and while this description is accurate, it doesn't begin to cover the many surprising layers of this film.
+An advance screening of the film reveals this description doesn't begin to cover the many surprising layers of this film.

-This mockumentary is shot in a Park and Rec-meets-Unsolved Mysteries style, moving from one-on-one interviews with the neighborhood's residents, to dramatic reenactments of their stories (with actors who hilariously look nothing like their "real world" counterpart), all spliced up with very professional-looking animated titles.
+This mockumentary is shot in a Park and Rec-meets-Unsolved Mysteries style, moving from one-on-one interviews with the neighborhood's residents, to dramatic re-enactments of their stories (with actors who look nothing like their "real world" counterpart), all spliced up with professional-looking animated titles.
 Like this:

-Aside from Lowell Bartholomee and Liz Fisher, the cast list includes Hilah Johnson, Ellie McBride, Ken Edwards, and Lana Dieterich, all of whom are also listed as writers on the film, because the whole thing was improvised.
+In addition to Lowell Bartholomee and Liz Fisher, the cast list includes Hilah Johnson, Ellie McBride, Ken Edwards, and Lana Dieterich, all of whom are also listed as writers on the film, because the whole movie was improvised.

 "We gave each actor a sort of breakdown of all the characters in the movie but everyone's breakdown was written from their perspective.
 So basically everyone was treated as though they were the protagonist of the story," says Caffesse.
 He adds, "This movie would be absolutely nothing without the actors we got."

-The film does tell the story of Wally and Julia Kaplan running into some major issues with the new President of their HOA, Ellen Nickel, masterfully played by Johnson.
-But it also gets into some themes that are very applicable today: The rights of the individual versus what's good for the community; security versus freedom; the blatant lying in politics; presidential election drama; and what can happen when it's "us" versus "them."
+The film does tell the story of Wally and Julia Kaplan running into some major issues with the new president of their HOA, Ellen Nickel, masterfully played by Johnson.
+But it also gets into some themes that are universally applicable: The rights of the individual versus what's good for the community; security versus freedom; blatant lying in politics; presidential election drama; and what can happen when it's "us" versus "them."

 Themes like political drama and security versus personal freedom make this movie feel like it was filmed during this election season; not 2011.
 Photo from SUBTOPIA: The Story of Hueco Canyon